cjnaz/cjnfuncs/core.md

 ---

-# restore_logging_level () - Restore the prior logging level from the stack
+# restore_logging_level (logger='') - Restore the prior logging level from the stack

-The prior saved logging level (from the prior set_logging_level call) is popped from the stack and set as the current logging level.
+The prior saved logging level for the specified child/root logger (from the prior set_logging_level call) is popped from the stack and set as the current logging level.
 If the stack is empty then the logging level is set to logging.WARNING (30).

+### Args
+`logger` (str, default '' (root logger))
+- Optional child logger name to be set, eg: 'cjnfuncs.rwt'
+- If omitted, restores the root logger level

 ### Returns